definitelyprobably/alnitak/README.rst

 To call an external program to create or delete TLSA records, use::

+    api = binary COMMAND FLAGS...
-    api = binary [uid:UID] COMMAND FLAGS...
+    api = binary uid:N COMMAND FLAGS...

 Then, *Alnitak* will call ``COMMAND FLAGS...`` as needed when creating/deleting TLSA records.
 Any flags specified here will be passed on to the command when both creating and deleting records and quoting of inputs is respected.
-By default, ``COMMAND`` will be called with root permissions (since this program may need to read API login details from another file, so it might need sufficient permissions to do that etc.), but you can drop privileges to user ID ``UID`` if you specify ``uid:UID`` as the first input to the binary scheme (as indicated above).
-The ``UID`` input may be either a user name or number, and must exist on your system.
+By default, ``COMMAND`` will be executed by root, but you can drop privileges to user ID ``N`` if you specify ``uid:N`` as the first input to the binary scheme (as indicated above).
+The uid input ``N`` may be either the system user name or their user ID number; either way they both must exist on your system.

 The external program must be able to create and delete TLSA records, and should distinguish between these two operations by reading the environment for a parameter called ``TLSA_OPERATION``: